jfredett/sortah/README.md

 `send_to` will first search for a destination with the given name, if it cannot find one, it will send it search for the corresponding router.

+when defining a root router with lenses, you must specify ":root" as the title.

 ## Common problems, and how to solve them: